ZhengyangChang/pravega-streamstat/README.md

 ## Instructions
 ```
-usage: bin/StreamStat
+usage: StreamStat
  -a,--all        Display all of the container logs.
  -c,--cluster    Display the cluster information.
  -d,--data       Display all the data in the stream.
+(By default, only
+                 print data length)
- -e,--explicit   Wait until get the explicit log.
+ -e,--explicit   Wait until get the explicit log, since the last log might
- -f,--fence      [WARNING] this option will fence out pravega cluster
+                 be locked by the pravega cluster
  -h,--help       Print this help.
  -i,--input      Input stream name to get status.
+(You can also set stream
+                 name in config file stream="[scope]/[stream]")
- -l,--log        Display all the logs in tier-1.
+ -l,--log        Display the logs related to given stream in tier-1.
- -s,--storage    Only print data in storage.
+ -r,--recover    Recover mode, if zookeeper's metadata is inconsistent with
+                 storage, recreate the metadata.
+ -s,--storage    Give the offset to start with.
- -t,--txn        Print transactions info.
+ -t,--txn        Print information about all the transactions.
  ```